-Below are resource materials that Nonprofit Works uses or has used in our consulting, training, and workshops, which we make available to nonprofit organizations for use in their planning, fundraising, and governance.
+Below are resource materials that Nonprofit Works uses or has used in our consulting, training, and workshops, which we make available to nonprofit organizations for use in their planning, fund development, communications, and governance.

 - Presentation: Strategic Planning Overview — An overview of the steps and elements an organization should consider before getting underway with the actual strategic planning process.

 - Sample Board Survey: Strategic Planning — A sample survey to request a board of directors’ input on the strategic planning process and the goals and needs to be addressed through it.

 - Organizational Development Overview — An overview of the main steps involved in organizational development, including mission, vision, goals, and strategic planning.

 - Logic Model Template — A tool for planning outcomes, methods, inputs, and an evaluation strategy for programs and projects.

 - Budget Basics — A guide and set of basic principles for creating budgets, including those used for grant writing and fund development purposes.

 - Budget Planner — An outline to help brainstorm and plan annual and program budgets.

 - Sample Line-Item Budget — This budget format can be used to describe a program or project budget in relation to an organization’s overall budget, and how a grant request will be used.